 Advantages of a Skillion Roof

-There are many reasons why homeowners and architects choose a skillion roof.
-Here are some of the main benefits:
+There are many reasons why a property owner and an architect would select a skillion roof.
+Here are some of the main advantages:

 Modern Look